Delicate notes of garlic and white pepper combine with the rich depth of a creamy, cheesy sauce in this beautiful keto chicken alfredo.

 Fun fact: my Mom and I get to recipe test in the same kitchen!
 So each Little Pine Kitchen recipe has her stamp of approval before it hits the web.
 And now I get to teach her a few things about cooking (the low carb way).

-Keto Chicken Alfredo Ingredients
+Keto Alfredo Sauce Ingredients + Swaps

 Not much to it!
 Here’s what you need, and a few adjustments you can easily make…